sdr-enthusiasts/docker-planefence/README.md

 ## Advanced configuration

+### Setting up Tweeting

+Planefence can send out a Tweet everytime an aircraft enters the fence.
+In order to do so, you need to apply for a Twitter Developer Account, create an application on your Twitter Dev account, get some keys, and run a bit of configuration.
+This is a one-time thing, so even it if sounds complicated, at least it needs to be done only once!
+Follow these steps:
+1. Go to https://apps.twitter.com/app/new .
+Sign in with your Twitter account, apply for a developer account, and create a new app.
+A couple of hints:
+-- If you need help, [here](https://elfsight.com/blog/2020/03/how-to-get-twitter-api-key/)'s a webpage with an excellent graphical walk-through of what you need to do.
+-- Create a new application and provide some answers.
+Your application will be for "hobbyist" use, it's a "bot", and just provide a description of why you'd like to tweet about planes flying over your house.
+-- Make sure you have a mobile phone number registered with your account.
+Without it, you can't get "write" (i.e., send Tweets) permissions.
+If your carrier is not supported by Twitter and you are unable to add a number, contact Twitter using https://support.twitter.com/forms/platform, selecting the last checkbox.
+Some users have reported success adding their number using the mobile site, https://mobile.twitter.com/settings, which seems to bypass the carrier check at the moment.
+-- Request Read, Write, and Send Direct Messagess access.
+If you don't, the logs will full up with errors ("Error processing your OAuth request: Read-only application cannot POST").
+-- Keep the page with your Consumer API keys open - you will need them in the next step.
+Copy the Consumer API Key and Consumer API Key Secret somewhere -- it's a hassle if you lose them as you'll have to regenerate them and re-authorize the application.

+2. Edit your /opt/planefence/.env file and make sure that PF_TWEET=ON

+3. Restart the container (`docker-compose up -d`)

+4. Remember your Twitter Consumer API Key and Consumer API Key Secret?
+You need them now!

+5. Run this from your host system's command line: `docker exec -it planefence /root/config_tweeting.sh`

+6. Follow the instructions.
+Make a BACK UP of your Cons Key / Secret and make a BACK UP of the config file.

+7. Make a backup of your configuration file: `docker cp planefence:/root/.twurlrc .` -- you should save the `.twurlrc` file in a safe spot.

+8. If you ever need to restore this file (for example, when you lose your config because you had to recreate the container), you can restore this configuration file by giving the "reverse" command: `docker cp .twurlrc planefence:/root/`

 ### External web service

 If you want, you can use web server based on the host instead of using the web server inside the docker container.
 You'd do this on a machine that hosts several web pages, so you can map things like http://my.ip/tar1090 - http://my.ip/skyview - http://my.ip/planefence - etc.